 This paper belongs to the information design literature (Rayo and Segal, 2010; Kamenica and Gentzkow, 2011; Bergemann and Morris, 2019; Kamenica, 2019).
 In contrast to the standard belief-based approach, we use graph-theoretic techniques to capture constraints on the kinds of experiments that the sender can design.
 Bayes plausibility is built into the structure of our cloned graphs in a way that ensures the obedience (or, deniability) constraint is satisfied for every matching.
 The fact selection constraints are captured by the presence (or absence) of edges in our graph.
 They imply that the sender can induce any posterior for which all states in the support share some common fact.
-In contrast, Kolotilin, Corrao and Wolitzky (2024) and Kolotilin and Wolitzky (2024) describe the Bayes plausible posteriors that can arise in a persuasion setting in the language of (assortative) matching but they have no additional constraints on experiments.
+In contrast, Kolotilin, Corrao and Wolitzky (2024) and Kolotilin and Wolitzky (2024) describe the Bayes plausible posteriors that can arise in a persuasion setting in the language of (assortative) matching, but they have no additional constraints on experiments.23

 Our paper is also closely related to the work of Glazer and Rubinstein (2004, 2006).
-They study a mechanism design problem in which receiver commits to a persuasion rule that selects a fact after the sender sends a message.
+They study a mechanism design problem in which the receiver commits to a persuasion rule that selects a fact after the sender sends a message.
 They characterize receiver-optimal persuasion rules, when the sender has state-independent preferences (i.e., seeks to maximize the likelihood of the proposal being accepted).
-We study the mirror-image problem of sender-optimal rules of persuasion, under general preferences for both the sender and the receiver, when the sender has commitment power and selects the facts to be revealed.
-We also solve the receiver's problem of designing a restricted set of admissible facts that imposes additional constraints on the arguments available to the sender.
+We study the mirror-image problem of sender-optimal rules of persuasion, under general preferences for both the sender and the receiver, when the sender has commitment power and selects the facts to be revealed.24 We also solve the receiver's problem of designing a restricted set of admissible facts that imposes additional constraints on the arguments available to the sender.

-The early literature on games of hard information disclosure (Grossman and Hart, 1980; Grossman, 1981; Milgrom, 1981; Dye, 1985; Matthews and Postlewaite, 1985; Milgrom and Roberts, 1986; Fishman and Hagerty, 1990; Seidmann and Winter, 1997) considers models without commitment and focuses on receiver-preferred equilibria supported by skeptical off-path beliefs.
-According
+The early literature on games of hard information disclosure (Grossman and Hart, 1980; Grossman, 1981; Milgrom, 1981; Dye, 1985; Matthews and Postlewaite, 1985; Milgrom and Roberts,

-$^{22}$ Relatedly, Kamenica and Lin (2024) show that (generically) the value of commitment is zero in finite action and finite state persuasion problems if and only if the optimal commitment strategy does not involve randomization.
+22Relatedly, Kamenica and Lin (2024) show that (generically) the value of commitment is zero in finite action and finite state persuasion problems if and only if the optimal commitment strategy does not involve randomization.
 See also Titova (2023).

-&lt;sup>23Patil and Salant (2024) and Alon, Auster, Gayer and Minardi (2024) study non-Bayesian persuasion environments where the sender's experiments are subject to specific constraints.
+23Patil and Salant (2024) and Alon, Auster, Gayer and Minardi (2024) study non-Bayesian persuasion environments where the sender's experiments are subject to specific constraints.

-$^{24}$ When the receiver's verification strategy is deterministic in Glazer and Rubinstein (2004, 2006), the sender can predict and voluntarily reveal the fact the receiver will choose to verify, so the key difference between these papers and ours is our focus on sender-optimal constrained information design.
+24When the receiver's verification strategy is deterministic in Glazer and Rubinstein (2004, 2006), the sender can predict and voluntarily reveal the fact the receiver will choose to verify, so the key difference between these papers and ours is our focus on sender-optimal constrained information design.

-to these beliefs, any undisclosed information is taken to be detrimental to the sender.
-Due to the assumption of sender commitment, skeptical beliefs play no role in our model.
+1986; Fishman and Hagerty, 1990; Seidmann and Winter, 1997) considers models without commitment and focuses on receiver-preferred equilibria supported by skeptical off-path beliefs.
+According to these beliefs, any undisclosed information is taken to be detrimental to the sender.25 Due to the assumption of sender commitment, skeptical beliefs play no role in our model.
 But our characterization of receiver-optimal fact sets sheds light on the value of limiting the sender's discretion from the perspective of the receiver.